 - Whip the heavy cream with an electric mixer at high speed in a large bowl until soft peaks form.

-- Add the can of sweetened condensed milk and vanilla.
-Blend at medium speed until stiff peaks form and you have a creamy texture.
+- Add the can of sweetened condensed milk and vanilla to the whipped cream.
+Blend at medium speed until stiff peaks form and the mixture has a creamy texture.

 - Add the mango puree to the ice cream batter, and mix with the electric beater until the mango puree is well combined.